-The notes will be the Company's senior unsecured obligations and will rank: (i) equal in right of payment to the Company's other outstanding and future senior unsecured indebtedness (including the Company's \$10.5 million Amended and Restated Unsecured Senior Promissory Note, dated as of July 5, 2023); (ii) senior to any of the Company's existing and future indebtedness that expressly provides it is subordinated to the notes (including the Company's indebtedness under its SPV Investment Facility, dated as of July 5, 2023); (iii) effectively subordinated to all of the Company's existing and future secured indebtedness (including indebtedness that is initially unsecured to which the Company subsequently grants security), to the extent of the value of the assets securing such indebtedness; and (iv) structurally subordinated to all existing and future indebtedness and other obligations of any of the Company's subsidiaries.
+No guarantees The notes will not be guaranteed by any of the Company's subsidiaries.
+As a result, the notes of payment to the Company's other outstanding and future senior unsecured indebtedness (including the Company's \$10.5 million Amended and Restated Unsecured Senior Promissory Note, dated as of July 5, 2023); (ii) senior to any of the Company's existing and future indebtedness that expressly provides it is subordinated to the notes (including the Company's indebtedness under its SPV Investment Facility, dated as of July 5, 2023); (iii) effectively subordinated to all of the Company's existing and future secured indebtedness (including indebtedness that is initially unsecured to which the Company subsequently grants security), to the extent of the value of the assets securing such indebtedness; and (iv) structurally subordinated to all existing and future indebtedness and other obligations of any of the Company's subsidiaries.